OMSAS – Michael G. DeGroote School of Medicine (McMaster University)

 To qualify for residency in the province of Ontario, you must meet these requirements:

-- be a Canadian citizen or permanent resident by October 2, 2017; and
+- Be a Canadian citizen or permanent resident by the application deadline and

 - have resided in Ontario for at least 3 years, since the age of 14, by the date of possible entry to the program.

-Any other applicant qualifies for residency outside of Ontario.
+Any other applicant qualifies for residency outside Ontario.

-Transcripts from Ontario universities ordered through OMSAS via the Transcript Request Form (TRF) will be accepted if OMSAS receives the TRF by October 2, 2017.
+Transcripts from Ontario universities and colleges ordered through OMSAS via an online transcript request will be accepted if OMSAS receives the request by the application deadline.

-- If you attend/attended an Ontario university, you must use the TRF.
+If you attend/attended an Ontario university or college, you must use an online transcript request.

-If you do not use the TRF, transcripts should be ordered before September 15, 2017, to allow adequate processing time and for OMSAS to receive them by the deadline.
+If you do not use an online transcript request, transcripts should be ordered before September 15, 2019, to allow adequate processing time and for OMSAS to receive them by the deadline.
 Be prepared to send OMSAS a copy of all dated postage receipts and correspondence related to your transcript requests by the application deadline, if required.

 In the event of a missing or late transcript, you will be required to provide evidence to McMaster University that you requested transcripts in a timely fashion.

-Your WES report and a copy of your verified transcript must be sent directly from WES to OMSAS by October 2, 2017.
+Your WES report and a copy of your verified transcript must be sent directly from WES to OMSAS by the application deadline.

-Note: It is not possible for OMSAS to notify you of any outstanding transcripts before October 2, 2017.
-Therefore, it is your responsibility to ensure that OMSAS receives all transcripts and registrar statements by October 2, 2017.
+Note: It is not possible for OMSAS to notify you of any outstanding transcripts before the application deadline.
+Therefore, it is your responsibility to ensure that OMSAS receives all transcripts and registrar statements by the application deadline.
 Your application will be disqualified if you fail to meet this requirement.

 Other Transcript Requirements to Avoid Disqualification